Module: wibox.layout.fixed

 -

-Reset a ratio layout.
+Reset the layout.
 This removes all widgets from the layout.

 Click to display more Emit signals: